-Our Revolution Massachusetts (ORMA) supports Voting Reform in order to assure our elections and electoral systems are as fair, accessible, and efficient as possible for all.
+Our Revolution Massachusetts (ORMA) supports Voting Reform in order to assure our elections and electoral systems are as fair, accessible, and efficient as possible for all eligible voters.
 Practical solutions for Massachusetts include Ranked Choice Voting and Election Day Registration.

-Ranked Choice Voting (RCV) is a voting system that allows voters to rank candidates on a ballot in order of preference, rather than choosing one candidate.
+Ranked Choice Voting (RCV) allows voters to rank candidates on a ballot in order of preference, rather than choosing only one candidate.
 It ensures majority support, minimizes strategic voting, promotes diversity, curbs negative campaigning, promotes party unity, saves money, and increases voter turnout.
 Our ally Voter Choice Massachusetts has been leading the effort with the bifurcated strategy of securing 120,000 signatures so that RCV can appear on the 2020 ballot and by working on the following bills in the Massachusetts legislature:

 S.420 and H.635, sponsored by Senator Rausch and Representative Benson, would create a local option for cities and towns to use RCV for their municipal races by passing a law, without changing their charter as is currently required in most cases.